folkien/pyStock/README.md

 # TODO - for developers

 ## TODO Viewer
+- EveryDay checking of states and sending errata with diffrences,
 - Fix of no Volume readings - for BTC,
-- Wstega bollingera,
 - Add MACD Convergence-Divergence add,
 - Add RSI Convergence-Divergence
-- Add MACD historgram to power of trend,
-- EveryDay checking of states and sending errata with diffrences,
 - Add trend lines for max/mins peaks,
 - ADD trend power factor,
-- HTML UTF coding fix,
 - Read assets and show on plot,
-- Added candle plot,
 TESTS :
 - test and extend MACD + report info,
 - test and extend RSI + report info,